ocelot-cloud/deepstack/README.md

 ### Error Design

 * **Log Or Return Principle**: To avoid duplication, either log or return an error, but not both.
 Therefore, the workflow should be to create DeepStack errors in a low-level function and then immediately return them.
 Then, they should be passed up to a higher-level function, where they are handled and logged.
 * A **stack trace is automatically included in the DeepStack error**.
 This makes it possible to create a single log in the high-level error-handling function, which displays the full stack trace.
 This includes the root cause of the error in the low-level function.
-The `NewError()` function is provided for creating errors.
+The `NewError()` function is provided for creating such errors.
 * **DeepStack error implements Go `error` interface**, allowing it to be used seamlessly with Go's error handling mechanisms and reducing its coupling with the code in which it is used.
-* **DeepStackError Structure**: Other logging libraries often encode context and stack trace information in a single string to create errors.
-DeepStack errors, on the other hand, are more complex data structures that carry additional fields to handle the extra complexity.
+* **DeepStackError Structure**: Other logging libraries often encode context and stack trace information in a single error string, adding encoding complexity.
+In contrast, DeepStack errors are rich data structures containing extra fields for context and stack traces, thus avoiding this complexity.
-* **Adding Error Context**: DeepStack errors have an additional context field that can store key-value pairs.
+* **Adding Error Context**: DeepStack error data structures have a context field that can store key-value pairs.
 These pairs can be added to extend the context during DeepStack error creation or by intermediate functions passing up the DeepStack error.
-Since these operations are performed on the error object itself, the process is lightweight and avoids string concatenation or complex error wrapping.
+As these operations are performed directly on the error data structure, the process is much lighter than the costly encoding operations performed by other logging libraries.

 ```go
 type DeepStackError struct {